 As gyms closed and anxiety arose from Covid lockdowns, many resorted to this grounding practice while confined in the comforts of their homes.

 Tune in until the end of the article to find out interesting facts about yoga, including its different types and benefits.

-Although no similar research has been done in recent years, some data indicates that the number is close to, if not higher than, 55 million.
+Although no similar research has been done in recent years, some data indicates that the number is close to, if not higher than, 55 million Americans practicing yoga.

-While yoga practitioners worldwide are estimated to be 300 million, according to the International Yoga Federation.
+While yoga practitioners worldwide are estimated to be 300 million or more, according to the International Yoga Federation.

 What is Yoga?